 - Bake two 9- or 11-inch sponge cakes.
 Carefully slice each sponge cake into two layers.

-- Generously spread strawberry jam onto the tops of each layer, ensuring your reserve one of the cake bottoms for the smooth top layer of your cake.
+- Generously spread strawberry jam onto the tops of each layer.
+Make sure to reserve one of the flattest cake bottoms for the smooth top layer of your cake.

-- Beat on high-speed, until the cream mixture doubles in volume.
-Make sure not to over beat, otherwise cream will become runny and difficult to spread.
+- Beat on high speed until the cream mixture doubles in volume.
+Make sure not to over-beat, otherwise the cream will become runny and difficult to spread.

 - Apply chocolate cream to each cake layer and then sprinkle with sliced strawberries.
-Apply remaining cream on the outside of the cake.
+Apply the remaining cream to the outside of the cake.

-- Place chocolate chips in a bowl.
-In a sauce pan over medium-heat, bring remaining cream to a simmer (do not let it reach a boil).
-Pour hot cream over chocolate chips, stirring everything together until the chocolate is smooth and melted.
+- Make the ganache- place the chocolate chips in a bowl.
+In a saucepan over medium-heat, bring the remaining cup of cream to a simmer (do not let it reach a boil).
+Pour the hot cream over the chocolate chips and stir everything together until the chocolate is smooth and melted.

-- Place chocolate ganache in a Ziploc or piping bag.
-Drizzle ganache on the edges of the cake, letting it drip off the sides.
+- Pour the chocolate ganache into a Ziploc or piping bag.
+Drizzle the ganache onto the edges of the cake, letting it drip off the sides.
 Apply the chocolate ganache to the top of the cake and create a smooth layer with a knife or cake spatula.
-Refrigerate the cake for 15 minutes, or until ganache hardens.
+Refrigerate the cake for 15 minutes, or until the ganache hardens.

-- Dip strawberries into the remaining ganache and place them alongside the edge of the cake.
+- Dip the strawberries into the remaining ganache and place them alongside the edge of the cake.

-- Let cake set at least overnight and up to three days before serving.
+- Let the cake sit (in the refrigerator) at least overnight or up to three days before serving.

 We managed to cut the sponges in half, although they did rise a little, so will cook at a lower temperature next time.
 We found that the cream was not enough to cover the whole cake, so we only used 3 of the sponges.
 Overall though it taste lovely